chiranjibsaha/chiranjibsaha.github.io/_pages/about.md

 ### Photography

 I also identify myself as an amateur photographer and camera enthusiast.
 You can check my small gallery by in [instagram](https://www.instagram.com/chiranjib_saha_/){:target="_blank"} and [flikr](https://www.flickr.com/photos/chiranjibsaha/with/49685475027/){:target="_blank"}.
-Please feel free to drop by a message in any social network platform or email if you are interested to discuss about photography.
+Please feel free to send a message in any social network platform or email if you are interested to discuss about photography.

 News and Updates